Window and door rebates

-- *As of April 1, 2022, homes within the City of Vancouver municipal boundary aren't eligible for the Tier 1 or Tier 2 rebates.
+- Homes within the City of Vancouver municipal boundary aren't eligible for the Tier 2 window and door rebates.

 - To be eligible to receive the Tier 2 rebate, the windows and doors must have a maximum U-Factor of 1.22 (W/m2-K).

 - Skylights are not eligible for a rebate.

 Learn more about efficiency requirements for our windows and door rebates [PDF, 607 KB].

 Refer to consumer guide for windows and door replacement to help you learn about key considerations when replacing windows and doors.

 - Windows and doors must replace existing windows and doors in the building envelope of the home between an unheated space (e.g. outdoors) and a heated space.

 - The number of windows and/or doors eligible for rebates is based on the number of rough openings (RO) in which windows or doors were replaced.
 Each RO is counted as one window and/or door.